-Manduggiss is one of the four sunken lands of the Northern Hordelands.
-A roughly thirty mile diameter cavity, drops 800' down to a hilly jungle basin.
-For much of the day, the depression is covered in haze, and below that is a humid jungle-like environment unnatural for the latitude.
+Manduggiss is one of three strange sunken lands of Zyrath.
+It covers an area roughly 60 miles east to west and 160 miles north to south.
+A depression in the land, it drops 800' down to a hilly jungle basin.
+From topside, during the day, the depression is covered in a haze.
+Beneeath this layer is a humid jungle-like environment unnatural for the latitude.

 In 16 LE, ex-Covenant soldiers that once served under Ptah came here from Achamâz.
 These were Sig-Lorm colonists looking for a new home.
 With knowledge of the area from their Covenant service, they were quite aware of the place's great curse, yet descended anyways.
 They says they were drawn to the jungle setting, after living for centuries at Achamâz, their Gorantin side was released, they felt true freedom.
 By the Second Epoch, opinions had changed for many.
 The arrival of outsiders, gave them the opportunity to leave.

-For nearly a century of the Demon Spawn War, Yeenoghu controlled the surrounding region and the deeps beneath it.
-Manduggiss was designed as a great holding pen for prisoners.
-Therein games of hunter and prey were carried out.
-It was a death sentence for most.
+For nearly a century of the Demon Spawn War, Yeenoghu controlled a large swathe of the surrounding region and the deeps beneath it.
+Manduggiss was Yeenoghu's holding pen for prisoners.
+Therein games of hunter and prey were carried out, a death sentence for most.
 Things got wilder when great reptiles were brought in from other worlds, some from the great jungles of Abyssm; before it was fully under the heel of Demogorgon.

 Manduggiss jungle-like conditions and temperatures are not fully understood.
 The general theory is that it has something do with the petrified bones of the great reptiles brought here from Abyssm.
 Anchors to Abyssm, they created an alien environment that is unnatural for a place in this latitude.